Adequate88/MonteCarlo/README.md

     - **Expected Outcome**: The function should evaluate to approximately `22045.7` when `x = 5.0`.

 14. `MonteCarloTest.UniformSamplerTest`
     - **Purpose**: Tests the statistical properties (expectation, variance, 3rd and 4th moments) of the function `3*x + 2` sampled from a Uniform distribution between 0 and 1.
-Additionally checks that file is created correctly.
+Additionally checks that the CLT tester runs correctly and that a file is created.
     - **Accuracy**: The sample statistics must match the theoretical values of expectation, variance, and higher moments.
     - **Expected Outcome**:
         - Expectation should be close to `3.5`.